Adriana Lima: Personal life

 In 2019 Lima was in relationship with Emir Uyar, a Turkish businessman.

 In 2021, Lima started dating film producer Andre Lemmers.
 In August 2022, Lima gave birth to their son.
-On 17 December 2024, Lima announced on Instagram that she married Lemmers, writing: "officially Mrs Lima Lemmers".
+On 17 December 2024, Lima announced on Instagram that she married Lemmers, writing: "oficcially [sic] Mrs Lima Lemmers."

 As of 2025, Lima resides in Los Angeles.
 She previously owned a house in Miami and an apartment in New York City.

 Religious views

 In April 2006, Lima told GQ that she is a devout Roman Catholic who attends Mass every Sunday.
 She also stated she was a virgin.
 "Sex is for after marriage," she said. "[Men] have to respect that this is my choice.
 If there's no respect, that means they don't want me."
 She also denounced abortion as a crime, and stated that she agrees with all of the Church's teachings.
 After being criticized for her views on abortion by footballer and former FIFA Council member Moya Dodd, Lima's publicist Laurent Boye released a statement in March 2023 stating: "We can proudly say that Ms Lima has been promoting a healthy lifestyle for several years and like many people, her position on many LGBTQIA+ and women issues has evolved and she is considered an ally," Boye said.
 However, Lima hasn't issued any official stance on these issues since then.

 Lima told Ocean Drive in March 2017 that she always brings a copy of the Bible to read backstage before shows or “going to church every day.”
 She has also stated that, before she became a Victoria's Secret Angel, she had wanted to become a nun.
 Regarding her spirituality, Lima stated, "The church is in me — I always connect.
 If you're connected with the divine and always have pure intentions with everything you're doing, you're protected by the angels.
 I'm very spiritual.
 I believe in nature, I believe in energy, I believe in spirits."
 On her social media, Lima often mentions and pays tribute to Yemanjá, a water spirit from the Yoruba religion.